Biden's defense budget aims to curb China, gives troops 2.7% raise

 The retirements include four Littoral Combat Ships, 42 A-10 aircraft, which provide close air support to ground troops, as well as 14 KC-10 and 18 KC-135 planes in the mid-air refueling fleets.

-Among the Pentagon's competing priorities, the Biden administration requested 85 stealthy F-35 fighter jets made by Lockheed Martin (LMT.N).
+Among the Pentagon’s competing priorities, the Biden administration requested 85 stealthy F-35 fighter jets made by Lockheed Martin.
 The 2021 and 2020 presidential budgets requested 79 and 78 of the jets respectively, but ultimately Congress authorized additional fighters.
-Senators and governors have come out to support the jet, which has a huge industrial base. read more
+Senators and governors have come out to support the jet, which has a huge industrial base.

 The request increases funding for the U.S. Space Force by $2 billion to $17.4 billion, but the U.S. Navy’s shipbuilding request was eight new warships versus a plan for 12 under former president Donald Trump.